circonus/docs/content/circonus/integrations/agents/circonus-agent.md

 This is one of _many_ potential methods for collecting metrics from a Docker infrastructure.
 Which method is leveraged is infrastructure and solution dependent.
 The advantages of this more generic method would be that metrics from the host system, as well as, individual container metrics will be collected.
 Additionally, applications running in containers will be able to leverage common StatsD and/or JSON endpoints exposed by the circonus-agent running on the host system.

-1. Install the circonus-agent on the host system (via cosi or manually)
+1. Install the circonus-agent on the host system (via COSI or manually)
 1. Run [cAdvisor](https://github.com/google/cadvisor)
 1. Configure cAdvisor to [export](https://github.com/google/cadvisor/blob/master/docs/storage/README.md) metrics via StatsD to the circonus-agent or configure the circonus-agent to collect metrics from the cAdvisor Prometheus endpoint